Planning Open Meeting Act Notices

 Planning and Zoning Forms

 This page contains the forms and applications necessary to be submitted for a Land Use Permit, Special Use Permit (including Site Plan Review), Zoning Ordinance Amendment, Administrative Appeal / Interpretation and Variance Requests.
-Also included is the current Fee Schedule adopted by the Wexford Joint Planning Commission.
+Also included is the current PERMIT FEE SCHEDULE adopted by the Wexford Joint Planning Commission.

 Office and Hours: